 “I used to, in professional settings, always introduce myself as Donald Trump but I’ve consciously avoided or shyed away from doing that recently because there’s no reason to invoke, or the potential (of) that segment of the conversation,” said Dr. Trump.

-“The time I spent with him, he was clearly – he is a successful business guy and he knew it and he knew I knew it and he didn’t want me to miss knowing it.
-But the persona is very different than the in your face… in some ways, lowest common denominator, intellectual approach to all the problems we have.
-So I suspect there’s a lot of showmanship and stage presence.
+“The time I spent with him, it was obvious he was a successful business guy.
+He knew it and he knew I knew it and he didn’t want me to miss knowing it.
+I suspect there’s a lot of showmanship and stage presence.
 And that’s too bad,” said Dr. Trump.

-Dr. Trump declined to comment on how he was voting and said he stays away from voicing his political views in a professional setting, but said “his views and my views are pretty far apart.”
+Dr. Trump declined to comment on how he voted and said he stays away from voicing his political views in a professional setting, but said “his views and my views are pretty far apart.”